willingc/docs-napari/docs/naps/0-nap-process.md

 proposed for acceptance again later once the objections are resolved.

-In unusual cases, when no consensus can be reached between core developers, the [napari Steering Council] may be asked to decide whether a controversial NAP is accepted, according to our {ref}`governance <napari-governance>`.
+In unusual cases, when no consensus can be reached between core developers, the NAP champion may ask the [napari Steering Council] to decide whether a controversial NAP is accepted, according to our {ref}`governance <napari-governance>`.